komodorio/docs/docs/Learn/RBAC.md

 ### Built-in Roles
 - account-admin - has full permissions on the account
 - viewer - has access to view all resources on the account
-- developer - has access to view all resources and perform basic actions (TODO: link to actions page)
+- developer - has access to view all resources and perform [basic actions](https://docs.komodor.com/Learn/Actions.html)

-**Please note** - The built-in roles and policies cannot be modified.
+**Please note** - The built-in account-admin role and policy cannot be modified, there has to be at-least one account-admin on the account, the last account-admin cannot be removed or provided with a different role.

 ## Komodor Policies
 Policies define a set of actions & resources they can performed at.